 How to send an email using SMTP - Java

 Calendar Objects Management

 Aspose.Email iCalendar API enables to create, extract and save Outlook Calendar objects in various formats.
 It provides the capability to save as MSG or ICS documents as well as retrieve, send, update & cancel meeting requests via message sending protocols.

 Manage Message Storage Files

-Apart from parsing an existing PST, library also provides the means to create a PST file from scratch and add messages to any folder of it.
+Apart from parsing an existing PST, the library also provides the means to create a PST file from scratch and add messages to any folder of it.

 Create PST from scratch & add a message from file - Java

 // create an instance of PersonalStorage PersonalStorage pst = PersonalStorage.create(dir + "archive.pst", 0); // create a folder at the root of PST pst.getRootFolder().addSubFolder("Inbox"); // add message to newly created folder pst.getRootFolder().getSubFolder("Inbox").addMessage(MapiMessage.fromFile(dir + "template.msg"));

 Aspose.Email for Java is built using managed code that does not need Microsoft Office or Microsoft Outlook to be installed on the machine to work with emails processing.
 It is a perfect Microsoft Outlook automation alternative in terms of features, security, scalability and speed.